John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 ##### Add a step to decode the .pfx file where the script is run

-Uncomment the `Decode the pfx` step in the `dotnet-desktop.yml` script:
+Make sure the `Decode the pfx` step is not commented out:

 ```yaml
     # Decode the base 64 encoded pfx and save the Signing_Certificate